Steve Reed (politician): Local government career

-While a member of Lambeth's Council, Steve Reed introduced a scheme to "Name and Shame" users of recreational drugs.
-In an interview with the Mirror recounting this he stated "“We wanted to send out the signal that, if you think it’s acceptable to come and buy drugs here, and leave behind you the trail of destruction the drugs trade causes on our streets, we will do everything we can to stop you and we will let your friends, family and employers know what you’ve done.”, he also indicated that a Labour Government would be willing to look at implementing this policy nationwide.
+While a member of Lambeth Council, Steve Reed introduced a scheme to "Name and Shame" users of recreational drugs.
+In an interview with the Daily Mirror recounting this, he stated, "We wanted to send out the signal that, if you think it's acceptable to come and buy drugs here, and leave behind you the trail of destruction the drugs trade causes on our streets, we will do everything we can to stop you and we will let your friends, family and employers know what you've done."
+He also indicated that a Labour government would be willing to look at implementing this policy nationwide.

 In May 2010, Reed launched a consultation on plans to turn Lambeth into the country's first co-operative council intending to deliver better services more cost-effectively by giving more control to communities and service users, reported in The Guardian newspaper as a possible new model for Labour in local government.
 The final report of Lambeth Council's Cooperative Council Commission laid out the plans for achieving this objective and Lambeth Council put a transformation plan into effect.

 Reed was reported to the Standards Board by a Conservative councillor after he disclosed that she was barred from voting on financial matters because of her refusal to pay council tax on one of her properties for several years.
 This information was legally disclosable and no sanction was imposed.

 Reed was named one of the three most influential council leaders in the country by the Local Government Chronicle in 2011 and was the highest-ranked Labour politician in the 2010 Pink List compiled by The Independent on Sunday.

 Reed was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to local government.